13 Health Benefits of Watermelon – Cleansing, Alkalizing And Mineralizing

 Watermelon is one of my all-time favorite fruits.
 It is very cleansing, alkalizing and mineralizing—excellent for flushing out the kidneys and bladder, healing and preventing a wide range of ailments.

 Watermelon is a member of the Cucurbitaceae family which comprises fruits like cantaloupe, pumpkin and similar plants that grow on vines on the ground.

-Watermelons can be round, oblong or spherical in shape; light to dark green in color, with white mottling stripes.
+Watermelons can be round, oblong or spherical in shape; light to dark green in color, with lighter mottling stripes.

-Its flesh is commonly bright red in color but there are also other varieties where its flesh is dark brown, orange, yellow, pink or even white.
+Its succulent flesh is commonly bright red in color but there are also other varieties with dark brown, orange, yellow, pink and even white flesh.

 The water content in watermelon is extremely high at 92%.
 It is rich in beta-carotene, folate, vitamin C, vitamin B5 and smaller amounts of B1, B2, B3 and B6.

 This big fruit is a rich source of essential minerals like calcium, magnesium, phosphorus, potassium, sodium and smaller amounts of copper, iron and zinc.